wangf1978/DumpTS/README.md

 # What is DumpTS?
 DumpTS is a simple utility tool to process TS/M2TS stream file, which will provide these kinds of features:

-- Dump one elementary stream or PSI sections from m2ts/ts stream file
+- Dump the elementary stream data or PSI sections data from TS(m2ts/ts/tts/...) stream file
+- Dump the elementary stream data of one track from ISOBMFF(.mp4/.mov/.m4a/...) stream file
 - Re-factor a TS/M2TS stream file in place
 - Extract some elementary streams, and reconstruct a partial TS/M2TS file
 - Show media information of elementary streams